 Hardcover books combine a hardcover with standard pages, which are more delicate than board books, and can increase the chance of them ripping or creasing when in younger children's hands.
 The same is true for paperback books.
 We think this is a factor to consider when purchasing a book, but don't let it be a deal-breaker.
 In our review, all of the books are board books, except for The Wide-Mouthed Frog, The Mitten, and Good Night, Little Blue Truck.

 The human brain is truly amazing, and it develops at an extraordinary rate; in fact, science shows that 80 percent of a child's brain forms during their first three years.
 Therefore, within this window of time, the simple act of reading to your child significantly impacts their development.
 It creates neural connections, and those brain connections strengthen, link, and build over time, which set the stage to do everyday tasks in life, such as thinking, communicating, learning, etc. All of these skills create success in school and beyond.
 And the benefits don't stop there.
 Reading is a bonding experience between caregiver and child.
 It provides a safe and nurturing environment that promotes a love of reading.
 So, don't hesitate or feel silly reading, singing, and playing with your child, even as a newborn.
 During the early years, the interactions you have with your baby are rich in learning and make all the difference.

-Books are magical, and we think you'll enjoy creating and building your child's first library.
-With many children's books to choose from, our lineup includes top-notch books that will help kick-off your baby's collection.
-So, snuggle up with your little one and read away.
+Books are magical, and we think you'll enjoy creating and building your child's library.
+With many children's books to choose from, we believe our lineup includes top-notch books that will help kick off your child's collection.
+Children who enjoy shared book reading often become lifelong readers, so snuggle up with your little one and read away.

 — Molly Bradac